wjzhengsh/keymgmt/keyprotect_wrap_keys.md

       </tr>
       <tr>
         <td><em>key_ID</em></td>
-        <td>The unique identifier for the root key that you want to use for wrapping.
-The root key must be 256, 384 or 512 bits so that the wrap call can succeed.</td>
+        <td>The unique identifier for the root key that you want to use for wrapping.</td>
       </tr>
       <tr>
         <td><em>IAM_token</em></td>